MTayyab10/How-to-Start-a-Start-up/README.md

 **You should think about this above.**

 ### Fact

- A big advantage of being a student one of the two biggest advantages
+ Being a student one of the two biggest advantages are:
- - is that you probably have better intuition about which markets are likely to start growing rapidly than older people do.
+   - you probably have better intuition about which markets are likely to start growing rapidly than older people do.
    - Another thing that students usually don't understand, or it takes awhile,
    - you can not create a market that does not want to exist.
-  - You can basically change everything in a start-up but the market, so you should actually do some thinking to be sure
+   - You can basically change everything in a start-up but the market, so you should actually do some thinking to be sure that the market you're    going after is going to grow and be there.

+### Right Market

+There are a lot of different ways to talk about the right kind of market.
+- For example, surfing some one else's wave,
+   - stepping into an up elevator, or being part of a movement, but all of this is just a way of saying that you want a market that's going to grow really quickly.
+ -It may seem small today, it may be small today, but you know - and other people don't
-  - that the market you're going after is going to grow and be there.
+   - that it's going to grow really fast.

+So think about where this is happening in the world.
+You need this sort of tailwind to make a startup successful.